-At the end of the term, you will turn in a physical manuscript consisting of the revised poetry, creative non-fiction, and fiction pieces you completed during the semester plus a list of what changes were made and why.
-You must also add a one-page reflection piece about the composition of each genre.
+At the end of the term, you will turn in a manuscript consisting of the revised poetry, creative non-fiction, and fiction pieces you completed during the semester.
+This manuscript must contain four poems, one non-fiction piece, two short stories as previously described, and a one-page reflection piece on the composition of each form.